single-season tampa bay rays home run leaders

 The Tampa Bay Rays have only seen one player slug at least 40 home runs since their first season in 1998.
-They’ve also had a number of close calls since Carlos Peña accomplished the feat in 2007.
+They’ve also had several close calls since Carlos Peña accomplished the feat in 2007.
 One of the closest calls happened in 2021.
 Let’s take a stroll down memory lane and see who is among the single-season Rays home run leaders.

 Rays Home Run Leaders: Top 5